jayaraaj/aws-demo/content/20_getting-started/30_workshop_structure_rules.md

 weight = 30
 +++

-#### Module based Structure
+#### Module Structure

-1. The workshop design cover’s five continuous but independent modules catering to specific areas in the Testing Lifecycle.
-Each module is created as a unit comprising of associated Test activities and leading to a partially tested product.
+1. The workshop design covers five continuous but independent modules catering to specific areas in the testing lifecycle.
+Each module is created as a unit comprising of associated test activities and leading to a partially tested product.
-2. Practitioners can review the Module-based introductions to get an understanding on the scope of testing types covered in a DevOps based pipeline.
+2. Practitioners can review the module-based introductions for an overview of its scope.
-3. In the live Workshop, Cognizant consultants will pick specific modules for a deep dive and support the hands-on testing of the sample application in scope.
+3. In the live Workshop, Cognizant consultants will pick specific modules for a deep dive and support hands-on testing of the sample application.
-4. Workshop also gives scope the practitioner to introduce defects / issues in the pipeline and follow the module-based steps to fix the defect as a means of building a deeper understanding on the module.
+4. Workshop also gives the practitioner scope to introduce defects / issues and follow module-based steps to fix defects for a deeper understanding on the module.

 #### Test Activities not in scope